17 Top Small Towns in Canada

 Situated in the heart of the Laurentian Mountains, Saint-Sauveur (pop.
 9,881) might just be one of the most adorable villages in all of Quebec.

-Though it's less than an hour from Montreal, Saint-Sauveur feels every bit like the secluded mountain town, especially after a fresh snowfall.
+Though it's less than an hour from Montreal, Saint-Sauveur feels every bit like a secluded mountain town, especially after a fresh snowfall.
 There are six ski resorts in the area.
 We'll do the math for you: you could stay for a week and ski somewhere new almost every day.

 When the snow melts, there's plenty of exploring to do by bike or on foot.
 There are eight golf courses in the area, so you might want to pack your golf bag, too.